 Why a blender is better for making cashew cream

 When you use a high-powered blender, your cream base has more volume.
 It’s also silkier and a bit sweeter.
-Using a food processor doesn’t yield a very smooth cashew cream but a bit gritty in texture.
+Using a food processor doesn’t yield a very smooth cashew cream but is a bit gritty in texture.

 Quick Tip: Make sure to scrape down the sides of the blender occasionally so that you can get the highest yield and the best texture for your vegan substitute for heavy cream.